-5.3 Further Research on Information-Behaviour of the Indian Space Technologists

-The present study may be extended to cover other scientists, engineers, technicians and technologists, in general, and space technologists working in sister organisations in particular, in India, so that results could be compared.
-There is a vast scope for further research in terms of different types of users, different aspects of user-behaviour and attitudes and comparision of userbehaviour and attitudes of different types of users.
-In addition, the basic research aspect of ISB of the space technologists could also be explored.
-The information requirements of about 100 industries which worked with ISRO and supplied materials, equipment and services and another 25 industries which used ISRO-developed technology for nonspace uses as well as the organisations which undertook sponsored projects and contracts of ISRO are worth probing.
-Many other user- characteristics/attributes including personality traits and psychological dimensions of information-seeking and using need to be indentified and their relation with information-behaviour of the IST tested.
+5.3 Further Research on Information-Behaviour of the Indian Space Technologists study may be extended to cover other The present scientists, engineers, technicians and technologists, in qeneral, and space technologists working in sister organisations in particular, in India, so that results could be compared.
+There is a vast scope for further research in different types of users, different aspects of terms of user-behaviour and attitudes and comparison of user-behaviour and attitudes of different types of users.
+In addition, the basic research aspect of ISB of the space technologists explored.
+The information requirements could also be of about 100 industries which worked with ISRO and supplied materials, equipment and services and another 25 industries which used ISRO-developed technology for nonspace uses as well as the organisations which undertook sponsored projects and contracts of ISRO are worth probing.
+Many other user-characteristics / attributes including personality traits and psychological dimensions of informationseeking and using need to be identified and their relation with information-behaviour of the IST tested.

-Further analysis of the database created in the present study could also be taken up especially by cross tabulating the data.
-For example, the nature and type of information sought against the sources of information preferred and ranking of various factors within ISB aspects (like motives and purposes of seeking information, nature and type of information required, dependence on sources of information, etc.) can be compared for different usercharacteristics.
-There is ample scope for finding inter- correlation among various factors within each aspect of information-behaviour as well as inter-correlation of various aspects of information-behaviour.
+of the database created in the present analysis Further study could also be taken up especially by cross tabulating the data.
+For example, the nature and type of information sought against the sources of information preferred and ranking of various factors within ISB aspects (like motives and purposes of seeking information, nature and type of information required, dependence on sources of information, etc.) can be compared for different user-characteristics.
+There is ample scope for finding inter-correlation amonq various factors within each aspect of informationbehaviour as well as inter-correlation of various aspects of information-behaviour.
 Thus, the findings of the present study as well as its database could serve as a starting point for many independent short and long range research projects which may in turn throw better light on the ISB of the IST.

-5.4 Use of Refined Methodologies and Data-Analysing Techniques
+5.4 Use of Refined Methodologies and Data-Analysing Technique

-From the point of view of methodology and data-analysing techniques, there is a need for the use of semi-controlled experiments, multiple correlation, partial correlation, factor and cluster analysis, analysis of variance, regression-analysis and other techniques.
-For example, the quantitative data like age, experience, professional activities and achievements, library-use and libraryinteractions of the space technologists can be subjected to linear regression-analysis.
+From the point of view of methodology and dataanalysing techniques, there is a need for the use of semi-controlled experiments, multiple correlation, partial correlation, factor and cluster analysis, analysis of variance, regression-analysis and other techniques.
+For example, the quantitative data like age, experience, professional activities and achievements, library-use and library-interactions of the space technologists can be subjected to linear regressionanalysis.